 In her latest catalogue ‘Provenance’, Dori Rootenberg of Jacaranda states that when asked about who buys her art she is reminded that “the collectors acquiring these extraordinary objects are as varied and interesting as the objects themselves”.
 This is what fascinates—the source and the journey—the history behind African artworks adds a “fourth dimension” to the work itself.

 This is a sentiment shared by many.
-In our 2017 ‘Voice of the Collector’ survey, over 60% of respondents state that they always look for provenance when buying classic African art.
+In our 2018 African art collector survey, over 60% of respondents state that they always look for provenance when buying classic African art.
 And even those that buy online, from auction or from online marketplaces, seek to discover the provenance—the origin—of the pieces they acquire as the following comment from the survey suggests; “my best experience was buying a mask that cost me $250 on eBay, that I later discovered was a well-published example with a famous provenance.”